DavidNaumann/MP1/README.md

 _C appended at the end is a gate of components
 _SC appended at the end is a gate of itself with smaller inputs (self components (i.e NAND5 would be made of NAND2))

+NOTE: *Only gates without appended types are NOT1, AND2 and OR2 since they are considered base gates*

 ```
 i.e.  NAND3_C would be NAND3 with AND3, OR3, NOT1 components
       NAND3_E would be NAND3 with AND, OR, NOT built in functions